LiuLab-Bioelectronics-Harvard/ClusterMap/README.md

-We are currently packaging and testing and will finish update ASAP.
+We are currently uploading more files for packaging and testing and will finish update soon.